 Communicating Your Visual Metaphors

 My visual metaphors are important to my communication’s strategy.
-Visual metaphors are a great way to reinforce the message that I am trying to send.
+They are a great way to reinforce the message that I am trying to send.

 Visual metaphors can be used in a variety of different ways in my communications.
 They can be used in company logos, advertisements, magazine ads or even as a theme throughout a website.